With more than 1,000 live broadcasts under his belt, Colin Stone possesses one of the most unique television showreels

 During his 18-month spell there, Colin reported live from the likes of the 2014 Commonwealth Games, the Ryder Cup in Gleneagles, the Scottish independence referendum (and the subsequent George Square riot), T in the Park, the Edinburgh Festival, the 2015 Rugby World Cup in England and the 2015 Davis Cup.

-On top of his daily appearances on the Riverside Show, Colin appeared on STV Channel 3 programmes The People's History Show, Scotland's City Safari and Edinburgh Fringe 2015.
+On top of his daily appearances on the Riverside Show, Colin appeared on STV Channel 3 programmes The People's History Show, Scotland's City Safari and Edinburgh Fringe Festival.

 After 18 months with the channel, Colin joined STV News in January 2016 as a reporter and news anchor.
 Over the next year and a half, Colin would go on to present live nationwide bulletins on Good Morning Britain, Scotland Tonight and the weekend News at Six.
-He also continued his outside broadcasts, reporting live from the discovery of 15-year-old Paige Doherty's body in Clydebank, as well as the annual Celtic Connections, Scottish Cup matches and the winter chaos on the railway network.
+He also continued his outside broadcasts, reporting live from the discovery of 15-year-old Paige Doherty's body in Clydebank, as well as the annual Celtic Connections festival, Scottish Cup matches and the winter chaos on the railway network.